Why Is Car Insurance So Expensive in Texas?

 Take Advantage of Discounts

-Drivers in Texas have access to several state-specific money-saving opportunities:
+Drivers in Texas have access to several state-specific money-saving opportunities by stacking multiple discounts:

-• Defensive driving course credits: Complete a Texas-approved defensive driving course to reduce your premiums.
+• Defensive driving course: Complete a Texas-approved defensive driving course to reduce your premiums.
 These state-certified programs can provide ongoing discounts and help offset violation-related rate increases.

 • Good student discounts: Texas insurers offer discounts for students maintaining good grades.
 If you have a student driver in your household, ask about academic achievement discounts that can reduce your family's premiums.